-This post is about designing temporary tattoos for photoshoots, film and television, or just for fun.
-We look at where to get tattoo design ideas (so if you are looking to get inked for real, this next bit might be useful to you) and what to consider when designing a tattoo for a character.
+This post is about designing temporary tattoos for photoshoots, film, theatre, and television.
+The design and creation ultimately fall to the head of makeup, with input from the director, actor and script.
+We look at where to get tattoo design ideas and what to consider when designing a tattoo for a character.

 Creating for Characters

-Creating temporary tattoos for a character is not just about picking a design that looks nice, you need to consider how a tattoo helps to define that character and their backstory, and how it fits into the overall story:
+Creating temporary tattoos for a character is not just about picking a design that looks nice.
+You need to consider how a tattoo helps to define that character and their backstory, as well as how it fits into the overall story.

 Why Does This Person Have a Tattoo?

-- Being part of an organisation like the military, Merchant Navy, biker clubs, the Freemasons and criminal gangs.
-Each one may have designs relating to that organisation to show solidarity or involvement.
-Some tell a specific story or career path e.g. traditional sailor tattoos can have specific meaning, like a dragon showing they’d been to China, or getting a King Neptune tattoo once they’d crossed the Equator – a sailor’s tattoos told of where he’d been and what he’d done.
+- Being part of an organisation.
+For instance, the military, Merchant Navy, biker clubs, the Freemasons, a music group and criminal gangs.
+Each organisation may have tattoos to show solidarity or involvement.
+In the same way, some tell a specific story or career path.
+For example, traditional sailor tattoos can have a specific meaning, like a dragon showing they’d been to China, or a King Neptune tattoo showed they’d crossed the Equator.
+Thus a sailor’s tattoos told of where he’d been and what he’d done.

-- Prison tattoos can be a language, depicting a prisoners history, e.g. in Russian prisons, a cat tattoo signified a pickpocket.
-Throughout history, tattoos have also been used to mark prisoners, criminals or slaves as identification marks.
+- Prison tattoos can be a coded language depicting a prisoner’s history.
+For example, in Russian prisons, a cat tattoo signified a pickpocket.
+In contrast, tattoos have been used as identification marks on the unwilling, like slaves, war prisoners, or criminals.

-- Sentimental tattoos of family, lovers, pets and friends.
+- Sentimental tattoos include images of family, lovers, pets, and friends.

-- As a tribute to a football club, a famous person, to mark an event or happening.
+- As a tribute, for example, to a football club, a famous person or to mark an event.

-- Cultural and spiritual tattoos like tribal markings and religious iconography.
-Some cultures have a tradition of tattooing e.g the Maori of New Zealand with distinctive patterns and designs, and Berber women in Morocco have a rich tradition of facial tattooing.
+- Cultural and spiritual tattoos, like tribal markings and religious emblems.
+Some cultures have a tradition of tattooing, like the Maori of New Zealand or the Berber women in Morocco, with their tradition of facial tattooing.

-- Other less personal reasons like trends of the day, because they simply like tattoos or they got drunk on holiday and thought it would be hilarious, oh…. and so on.
+- Other reasons like trends of the day or because they simply like tattoos.
+Perhaps they got drunk on holiday and thought it would be hilarious.

-- Placement is key.
-No point doing a great tattoo if the costume covers it up the whole time.
+Placement of a tattoo is key and certain tattoos are meant to be done in certain places.
+However, there is no point in doing a great tattoo if the costume covers it up the whole time.

-- The script may require it to be kept secret from general view until such time when it gets revealed.
+The script may tell you certain information about its placement.
+For example, it may state where the tattoo is and who sees it.
+Or, conversely, the tattoo may be required to be kept secret from the general view until such time when it gets revealed.

 - A sleeve is where the arm is tattooed from shoulder to wrist.